 - Faster healing – having a beloved pet to care for and love on can make a senior who is healing from an illness or health condition heal faster because the person is moving around on a regular basis.
 Their animal best friend is also a distraction when they don’t feel well.

 - May improve life span.
 In a study involving almost 4 million people throughout the United States, Canada, Scandinavia, New Zealand, Australia and the United Kingdom – the findings were that ownership of a dog “…was associated with a 24% reduction in all cause mortality.” – CNN.com

-- Staying active and social.
-Owning pets keeps seniors active and social, helps them make new friends, and get out of the house.
+- Staying active and social benefits.
+Owning pets keeps seniors active and avoid social isolation, helps them make new friends, and get out of the house.

 - Better overall quality of life.
 Peer-reviewed medical journals also agree that seniors with pets require fewer (human) doctor visits, and stay healthier because they are working to keep their pets healthy, too.

 - Security.
 Pets provide a sense of both physical and mental security for seniors—especially those who live alone, according to U.S. News & World Report.